Working principle of energy storage gas fire extinguishing system

 - Working principle of flywheel inertial energy storage

-- Working principle diagram of outdoor energy storage cabinet
+- Working principle of pneumatic actuator energy storage device

 - Working principle diagram of frequency regulation of energy storage power station